The Truth About Executive Protection Schools

-At the conclusion of this article we will show you how to make an informed decision about which executive protection school you will attend.
-But first, lets talk a little bit about what’s out there and how to avoid some of the predatory marketing practices of schools that will leave you broke, ignorant, and empty handed, when its time to produce some credentials.
+At the conclusion of this article, we will show you how to make an informed decision about which executive protection school you will attend.
+But first, let us talk a little bit about what’s out there and how to avoid some of the predatory marketing practices of schools that will leave you broke, ignorant, and empty-handed, when its time to produce some credentials.

 However, it is important to note that some reputable executive protection schools are accredited by the state which they operate, and many schools will teach you legal requirements for use of force and use of firearms.

-Some celebrities have paid out large sums of money for having friends or relatives serve as protection only to have them respond inappropriately in critical situation and cause harm to citizens.
-A well trained bodyguard is well worth their wages and will protect the client physically and religiously.
+Some celebrities have paid out large sums of money for having friends or relatives serve as protection only to have them respond inappropriately in a critical situation and cause harm to citizens.
+A well-trained bodyguard is well worth their wages and will protect the client physically and religiously.

 When you are looking for a reputable executive protection school look for one that is run by individuals who themselves have stellar credentials and years of experience in the business.
 There are several important factors to consider when selecting an executive protection school:

 LOCATION: Fortunately, some reputable executive protection schools now offer online courses.
 This is important because often traveling to another state to receive training can become cost prohibitive.

 However, if possible it is best to attend a local executive protection school because more than likely your first jobs will not be long-term assignments traveling the world with a Rock Star or Rapper, living in hotels!

 You will likely find yourself on short-term assignments working a small venue for a political client for one night or working as a stand-in for someone who is unavailable for an executive that needs to get safely to the airport.